mjstewart/rejig/README.md

 For visual purposes, an 80 character dashed comment is inserted before the first import if one exists.

+combined with `--border-bottom`, frames the import section as a whole.

 ```
 module My.App
 where